maryamabdallahmohamed/educational_rag_system/README.md

 ### Core Components

-#### 1. Content Processor Agent
+#### 1. Content Processor Agent (Main Orchestrator)
-The main orchestrator that routes requests to appropriate handlers:
+The main agent that handles all requests and intelligently delegates to appropriate handlers:

 ```python
 from backend.core.agents.content_processor_agent import ContentProcessorAgent